briangerard/briangerard.github.io/personal.misc/rubiks.md

    A A A  B B B  C C C  D D D  E E E  F F F
    ```

-1. Bask in the glow of your success.
+1. Bask in the glow of your intellectual prowess.

 ## Algorithms